-A poorly preserved, likely troglobitic small juvenile spider was recovered from Garden Well and is here considered to represent a troglobitic form due to colouration and lack of eyes (Table 5-3).
+A poorly preserved, likely troglobitic small juvenile spider was recovered from Garden Well and is here considered to represent a troglobitic form due to colouration and lack of eyes (Table 5-4).
 It mostly resembles a symphytognathid spider, but accurate identification even at family level is not possible.

-5.2.3.2 Hemiptera (bugs)
+5.2.2.2 Hemiptera (bugs)

-A single specimen of immature Meenoplidae was collected at David's Well (Table 5-3).
-It was classified as troglofauna as it is eyeless and troglobitic forms in the family are known from Western Australia (Hoch 1993).
+A single specimen of immature Meenoplidae was collected at David's Well (Table 5-4).
+It was classified as troglofauna as it is eyeless and troglobitic forms in the family are known from WA (Hoch 1993).
 However, the life cycles of species in the family are poorly known and it is possible that eyeless larvae have surface dispersal stages (Bennelongia 2012).
-The specimen was found in considerable distance south-west of 10 Mile Lake at a reference bore and is not considered for the impact assessment of the Project.

-5.2.3.3 Amphipoda (amphipods)
+5.2.2.3 Amphipoda (amphipods)